SubFabula/SubFabula.github.io/README.md

     <div class="content">
         <section><!-- Welcome -->
            <h1>Welcome to my Home site!</h1>
-           <p>In this place, i learn how to code with both HTML and other types of Coding Languages like CSS.<br>
-            For now, there is only the TestGround and the other project im working.<br>
+           <p>In this place, i learn how to code with both HTML and other types of Coding Languages like CSS.
+For now, there is only the TestGround and the other project im working.
 Feel free to take a look at them.</p>
         </section>
     </div>
     <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.25.0/prism.min.js"></script>